joyrexus/notes/hydro.md

 > Several times in a typical year rainfall exceeds the capacity of the sinks
 > for a few days at a time, and an impoundment of up to 10 acres forms adjacent
 > to the lowest point within the cove, the Big Sink.
 The Big Sink/Buggytop cave
-> system at the southern end of Lost Cove is the only documented
+> system at the southern end of Lost Cove is **the only documented
-> joint-controlled karst conduit in the area, but this study also demonstrates
+> joint-controlled karst conduit in the area**, but this study also demonstrates
 > strong joint control of cave passages in the vicinity of Kirk Spring and
 > other openings in the upper Monteagle Limestone near the floor of Lost Cove.
-> Surface and subsurface flows in the vicinity of Kirk Spring typically change
+> **Surface and subsurface flows in the vicinity of Kirk Spring typically change
-> direction over the course of several precipitation events.
-The strongest
+> direction over the course of several precipitation events.** The strongest
 > fracture trends are concentrated at azimuths of 25, 40, and 126 degrees, with
 > the 126-degree trend the most consistent throughout the
-> Mississippian-Pennsylvanian section.
-The fieldwork investigates the
+> Mississippian-Pennsylvanian section. **The fieldwork investigates the
 > relationship between major fracture trends and the volume and direction of
-> flow in sinks and springs at times of drought and high water.
+> flow in sinks and springs at times of drought and high water.**

 - [Effects of Joint Systems on Karst Features and Water Flow In Lost Cove](https://gsa.confex.com/gsa/2005AM/finalprogram/abstract_94958.htm)